microsoft/frontend-bootcamp/step2-03/README.md

 There are three areas that we should focus on in this step:

-1. Theming with Fabric
+1. Theming with Fabric using `<Customizer>` component
+2. Customizing themes and loading with `loadTheme()`
-2. CSS-in-JS with mergeStyles
+3. CSS-in-JS with mergeStyles
-3. Customizing Fabric Components `styles` prop
+4. Customizing Fabric Components `styles` prop

 ## 1. Theming with Fabric